Smart Scholars Program

 Posted August 30, 2022

 Call for Proposals

-Excellent research and communication skills, time management skills, and some training or experience in the proposed area (medium of proposed creative work, program, scholarly essay, etc.).
-It is helpful if applicants have already completed an introductory Art History course, but this is not a requirement.
+Excellent research and communication skills, time management skills, some training or experience in the proposed area of creative expression.

 Skills that will be Gained from this Experience

 Smart Scholars will experience the creative and intellectual satisfaction of seeing their research into works of art come to fruition in a public forum through display, readings, and performance.

 One, two, or three quarters; approximately 10 hours per week.

 Successful proposals will be awarded a $1,500 stipend per academic quarter